gap-packages/NormalizInterface/README.md

  * boost

-Once you have installed these, you can build Normaliz by using the build-normaliz.sh script we provide.
-It takes a single, optional parameter: the location of the GAP root directory.
+Once you have installed these, you can build Normaliz by using the `build-normaliz.sh` script provided by us.
+It takes a single, optional, parameter: the location of the GAP root directory.

     ./build-normaliz.sh GAPDIR

+If you omit `GAPDIR`, by default we look in `../..`.

-Once it completed successfully, you can then build NormalizInterface like this:
+Once the script completed successfully, you can build NormalizInterface like this:

     ./configure --with-gaproot=GAPDIR
     make

+The ` --with-gaproot=GAPDIR` parameter is actually optional, and if omitted, the package will search for GAP in `../..`.

-If you need to customize the Normaliz compilation, please have a look at Normaliz.git/source/INSTALL.
+If you need to customize the Normaliz compilation, please have a look at `Normaliz.git/source/INSTALL`.
 Remember to use the same compiler and GMP version as for GAP.